 Threats to your personal banking account extend to offline banking.
 To keep your information safe and secure, never write your Personal Identification Number (PIN) on the back of your debit card or on a piece of paper you keep in your purse or wallet.
 Also, do not use a number that can be found on your personal documents or identification.

 Don't reply to emails that ask for your account information, give your account information to phone solicitors or provide your credit or debit card number online unless you are on a website you trust.
 Your bank will never call or email you for that information - it already has it.

 Never keep your bank statements, checks, debit, and credit cards in an unsecured place, such as a glove compartment, where anyone can gain access to them.
 Be sure to shred all financial documents before throwing them away.

-Online banking is a great tool to help small businesses conveniently track financial information, including paying their bills and employees.
-However, not establishing procedures to secure the credentials they use to access their bank accounts online can increase the liability on its financial transactions.
-A small business can protect itself by following and implementing a few simple steps within their company.
+Online banking is a great tool to help your small business conveniently track financial information, including paying bills and employees.
+However, not establishing procedures to secure the credentials used to access your business bank accounts online can increase the liability of its financial transactions.
+Your small business can protect itself by following and implementing a few simple steps within your company.

 To keep your information safe and to better protect your accounts businesses should:

 Other things a business can do to protect itself:

 1. Initiate a "dual control" payment process with your bank and employees.
 Ensure that all payments are initiated from your bank accounts only after the authorization of two employees.
 One employee will authorize the creation of the payment file and a second employee will be responsible for authorizing the release of the file.
 This process should be in place regardless of the type of payment being initiated-including checks, wire transfers, fund transfers, payroll files, ACH (Automated Clearing House) payments, etc.